Cowkiies/LightsOut/README.md

 # LightsOut

-This project was generated with Visual Studio.
+This project was generated with Visual Studio and .Net 5.0.

 ## Use the project